 - Most fundamentalist and other evangelical Christians and some mainline faith groups define the term as a measure of an adult's actual sexual behavior with

-sexual behavior recently), heterosexual (not having same-sex behavior
+sexual behavior recently), and heterosexual (not having same-sex behavior

 recently).
 Sometimes, these groups recognize a third orientation: bisexual (having recently had sex with both men and women).
 Other groups minimize or discount bisexuals and bisexuality.
-A homosexual can thus become heterosexual by becoming celibate.
+Under this definition, a homosexual can thus become heterosexual by becoming celibate.
 A bisexual

 can become heterosexual by deciding to only engage in sexual relationships

 with members of the opposite sex.
 Only heterosexual orientation is